egeminiani/blogdown-egeminiani/content/home/international.md

   location = "Glasgow, UK"
   date_start = "2013-09-01"
   date_end = "2014-05-30"
-  description = """ Fourth-year attendance of the Bachelor in Statistical Sciences, preparation of the Bachelor project and graduation. """
+  description = """ Fourth-year attendance of the Bachelor in Statistical Sciences, preparation of the Bachelor thesis and graduation. """

 +++